 - Three modular learning studios that are designed for collaborative instruction and learning.

-- The Rhonda G. Tubbs Tech Toolshed where library users can try out or borrow laptops, cameras, scanners, tablets, and other equipment.
+- The Rhonda G. Tubbs Tech Toolshed, where students can try out or borrow technology including laptops, cameras, scanners, tablets, and other equipment.

 - The Zone, a computer lab operated by the University’s IT department that provides video, audio, and design software.